 The Skillful policy team is small, ambitious, and fast-paced.
+As a member of the team, you will help continue to develop and advance Markle’s federal policy proposal on expanding workforce education and training.
 We’re seeking candidates who are dedicated to empowering workers to access better jobs in the changing economy and have a track record of delivering results towards this mission.
 We are also seeking candidates who understand the structural forces that limit the opportunities for workers of color and workers without formal post-secondary education in the labor market—and are committed to addressing these barriers.
 Given the entrepreneurial nature of Markle and its evolving initiatives, all team members execute a diverse portfolio of projects and contribute to the learning culture through supporting multiple initiatives and collaborating across teams and partner organizations.

 The Senior Manager is responsible for the following workstreams: